STUDENT RIGHTS & RESPONSIBILITIES

 Federal Work Study

 You must indicate your interest in Federal Work Study on your FAFSA.
-If you are approved to participate in Federal Work Study you will be eligible to work up to 25 hours per week.
-Although there is no minimum GPA requirement for new students, all students must maintain Federal Student Aid eligibility as described in the Criteria for Continued Student Eligibility section above.
+If you are approved to participate in Federal Work Study, you will be eligible to work up to 25 hours per week.
+Although there is no minimum GPA requirement for new students, all students must maintain Federal Student Aid eligibility as described in the Criteria for Continued Student Eligibility section above and Federal Work Study.
 FWS funds are limited and are allocated on a first-come-first-served basis.

 Terms and Conditions of Direct Loans